cnrad/use-smooth-count/README.md

 The counter starts automatically unless you set `preventStart` to `true`, in which case you can manually call `count.start()` whenever you'd like.

-Other working examples can be found in the [example](https://github.com/cnrad/use-smooth-count/tree/master/example) folder, which is a parcel playground.
+Other working examples can be found in the [example](https://github.com/cnrad/use-smooth-count/tree/master/example) folder.

 ## Things to Note